drivnaisystem-creativitybylilydev/creativitybylily/DEMO-READY-SUMMARY.md

 ## 🎉 You're Ready!

 Everything is set up for a successful demo.
-The system is fully functional except for payment processing, which you'll integrate with your client's Stripe account after the demo.
+The system is fully functional except for payment processing, which you'll integrate with your client's existing Square account after the demo.

 **Key Points to Emphasize:**
 - ✅ Complete e-commerce functionality